believethedata/projecting-belief/README.md

 Further details on each step can be found in `README.md` files in the respective folders.

+NB: If you just want to access the granular projections, they can be found in `projections/combined`.

 Please feel free to email with any questions at jack@believethedata.org.